spartacus20/retell-video-demo/README.md

 7. (optional) Call `end_call` to end this on-going call.

 8. Call `create_phone_call` to start a call with caller & callee number, and your agent Id.
 This call would use the agent id supplied, and ignore the agent id you set up in step 3 or 4.
 It automatically hang up if machine/voicemail/IVR is detected.
 To turn it off, remove "machineDetection, asyncAmd" params.

-## Run in prod

-To run in prod, you probably want to customize your LLM solution, host the code in a cloud, and use that IP to create agent.